High Park: Description

-The landscape in the park is hilly, with two deep ravines extending the full north-south distance of the park.
-Significant natural parts of the park are classified as a provincial Areas of Natural and Scientific Interest.
+The landscape in the park is hilly, with two deep ravines extending the full north–south distance of the park.
+Significant natural parts of the park are classified as a provincial Area of Natural and Scientific Interest.

 Eastern ravine

-The eastern ravine is a north-south ravine occupying the eastern half of the park along a small creek and several ponds.
-A forested area begins at the north-east corner of the park, at Bloor and Keele Streets.
+The eastern ravine is a north–south ravine occupying the eastern half of the park along a small creek and several ponds.
+A forested area begins at the north-east corner of the park, at Bloor Street and Parkside Drive.
 The creek begins at spring-fed ponds, Howard Pond, and Ridout Pond and flows south through the ravine along Spring Creek Road.
 Halfway to the southern boundary of the park, the ravine is less forested with picnic areas, the adventure playground, and the zoo.
 Upper Duck Pond, just to the west of the adventure playground, often has several species of ducks, including wood ducks to be seen.
 The pond was one of the first locations where bird banding was done, marked by a plaque.
 Great blue herons can sometimes be seen there and at Lower Duck Pond, just north of The Queensway, where the water drains in pipes south to Lake Ontario.

 The eastern ravine lies over a buried river.
-In 2003, city workers found strong evidence of the pre-ice age Laurentian River when capping two artesian wells at the pond at the north-east corner of the Park.
+In 2003, city workers found strong evidence of the pre-ice-age Laurentian River when capping two artesian wells at the pond at the north-east corner of the Park.
 The wells began spewing a plume of water, sand, shale and gravel 15 metres into the air.
 With this discovery, geologists finally pinpointed the southern terminus of this ancient river system whose southerly flow begins near Georgian Bay.
 The watercourse, flowing 50 m below the surface in pure bedrock, has remained undisturbed for thousands of years.